JEdwardsK/sei-project-three/README.md

 ### Functionality
 #### CRUD

-create
+Create
-- users can register an account to access extra functions on the website
+- Users can register an account to access extra functions on the website
-- registered users can add their own pubs
+- Registered users can add their own pubs
-- registered users can add comments to a pub
+- Registered users can add comments to a pub

-read
+Read
-- requests are sent to get data from the database to render on the site
+- Requests are sent to get data from the database to render on the site

 Update
-- users can update their own accounts
+- Users can update their own accounts
-- landlords can update their pubs information
+- Landlords can update their pubs information

-delete
+Delete
-- users can delete their accounts
+- Users can delete their accounts
-- landlords can delete pubs
+- Landlords can delete pubs
-- users can delete their reviews to pubs
+- Users can delete their reviews to pubs

 #### Personal Responsibilities
 I was tasked with handling the backend creation, user models and requests. the following data structures were used:

-for the user:
+For the user:
 ```javascript
 const userSchema = new mongoose.Schema({
   username: { type: String, required: true, unique: true, maxlength: 40 },